Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Only accessible for logged in users.
 * It allows users to view any order that they have made.
 * It allows users to edit their personal details.
-* There is also a button to allow a user to delete their account.

-### Delete Account

-* &#128100;
-* Only accessible for logged in users.
-* Creates a modal to confirm if the user wishes to delete their account.
-* Once submitted, it deletes the user from the database, so the user can no longer log in and their address details will be removed.
-* The user will be permanently deleted from the database.
-* &#128272; This function is not able to delete the superuser.

 ### Add Products

 * &#128272;
 * Only accessible for the superuser.
-* Provides a form for users to fill in, with placeholder text.
+* Provides a form for the superuser to fill in, with placeholder text.
 * All input elements have the correct validation on.
 * Once submitted, it adds an item into the database, which then populates it onto the site.